-While Latuda (or lurasidone) is classified as an antipsychotic medication used in the treatment of schizophrenia or psychosis, it is also prescribed for depression or other symptoms associated with bipolar disorders.
+While Latuda (or lurasidone) is classified as an antipsychotic medication used in the treatment of schizophrenia or psychosis, it is also prescribed for depression or other symptoms associated with bipolar disorders.22

 As an adult, you may have been diagnosed with a depressive disorder, or perhaps a mix of symptoms, and possibly you were first prescribed antidepressant medication.
 However, it is possible that the outcome was less than satisfactory.
 Possibly the prescribing physician switched you to or added antipsychotic or even multiple medications to your regimen.
 Over time, drug effects can intensify and become hard to tolerate, and long-term drug use can introduce new symptoms that are also hard to deal with.
 At the same time, initial symptoms can begin to re-surface despite the prescription.
 (See below for more information on this common phenomenon.)
 If any of this seems familiar, a Latuda tapering program may be the first step in regaining natural mental health.

-This is especially true if it is done in a compassionate treatment setting that seeks to discover and comprehensively treat underlying root causes for mental symptoms like depression or schizophrenia rather than masking them with more and more drugs.
+This is especially true if treatment is done in a compassionate and well-staffed setting that seeks to discover and comprehensively treat underlying root causes for mental symptoms like depression or schizophrenia rather than masking them with more and more drugs.
 The longer one stays on heavy drugs, as can often happen in treating schizophrenia, for example with antipsychotic medications, the more likely health issues tend to worsen and the efficacy of the drug tends to decrease.1,3

 Cautions for Latuda (lurasidone) Tapering